rikkrakkqiomra/Taikoi/testerium.md

 # Testerium - Language Switcher Testing Log

-## Current Status: 🔍 TESTING
+## Current Status: 🔍 DEBUGGING
-Created simplified test file to isolate the language switching issue.
+Language flags are visible but have multiple issues preventing proper functionality.

 ## What Hasn't Worked So Far: